 Please note this cannot be the nominator (the person submitting the nomination).

-The WAFES Awards are an opportunity to acknowledge the outstanding achievements of DFES and Bush Fire Brigade volunteers and DFES career personnel throughout Western Australia.
+The WAFES Awards are an opportunity to acknowledge the outstanding achievements of DFES staff and volunteers throughout Western Australia.
 They help define, encourage and reinforce aspirations, ideals and standards by identifying role models in the community.

 We give awards to recognise and celebrate those who are helping to achieve a safer State.